-Due to swelling & pain in the joints, there is joint effusion, which demands the hip to be in a position of maximum capacity, i.e. maximum flexion, abduction, and external rotation.
+There are some chances of joint effusion in your hips due to swelling & pain.
+It demands the hip to be in a position of maximum capacity, i.e. maximum flexion, abduction, and external rotation.

 - Stage 2 (Stage of early arthritis) -

-With the advancement of the disease process, articular cartilage is destroyed.
-In this stage, there is a sudden movement of the flexors which results in flexion, adduction, and internal rotation deformity.
-The space between the joints is reduced and can be seen in a diagnosis.
-Shortening starts to damage the cartilage and is less than 1 cm.
+As the hip tuberculosis progresses, the articular cartilage starts breaking and destroys after some time.
+In this stage, the flexors' sudden movement results in flexion, adduction, and internal rotation deformity.
+After diagnosis, it is clearly suggested that the space between the joints is reduced.
+The reduced space is due to damage to the cartilage which becomes less than 1 cm.

 - Stage 3 (Stage of late arthritis) -